resource-watch/slate/source/includes/api/_metadata.md

 }
 ```

-### Getting metadata objects for a specific dataset, layer or widget
+### Getting metadata for a specific dataset, layer or widget

 > Request pattern for finding metadata associated with a dataset